-In the second part of the following Tables \ref{tab: IV ms} and \ref{tab: IV size}, we report the results of the eq. \ref{eq: 1st stage} after a linear probability model (LPM).
-Tests indicate that both instruments are good predictors of whether a firm is granted a patent.
-Both the approval rates and the total number of applications in an ICT technology-country-year cell by firms that operate in non-ICT markets are well correlated with the binary outcome.
+In the second part of Tables \ref{tab: IV ms} and \ref{tab: IV ROCE}, we report the GMM first-stage results of eq. \ref{eq: 1st stage} after a linear probability model (LPM).
+Tests for overidentification do not reject our instruments and are reported at the bottom of the table.
+Usefully, we also find that both the approval rates and the total applications in an ICT technology-country-year cell by firms operating in non-ICT markets correlate well with the endogenous binary outcome.
 In the case of the total number of applications, the coefficient is negative and significantly associated with the odds that a company obtains a patent grant, in line with our intuition that more crowded technological classes are less innovative at the margin.

-In line with previous evidence, we do not find any significant impact on profitability measured by the ROCE index.
-More in general, the ensemble of our findings relates to existing frameworks that study the market structure of innovative industries, as pertains the case of the ICT global firms.
-From our perspective, our findings hint at the existence of endogenous sunk costs \'a la \citet{Sutton1998}.
+In line with evidence from previous analyses, we do not find any significant impact on profitability measured by the ROCE index.
+More in general, we argue that the ensemble of our findings on profitability and market shares relates to existing frameworks that study the peculiar structure of innovative industries, as pertains to the case of the ICT global firms.
+From this perspective, our findings hint at the existence of endogenous sunk costs \'a la \citet{Sutton1998}.
 See also \citet{Shaked_Sutton_1983, Shaked_Sutton_1987}.
-Briefly, even in the presence of an increase in market shares by relatively smaller firms, profit margins may not follow because firms have to sustain the high sunk costs in R\&D that are needed to keep up with innovation, and to meet the demand by customers for novel and differentiated ICT products.
+Briefly, even in the presence of an increase in market shares, profit margins may not follow because firms must sustain the high sunk costs in R\&D needed to keep up with innovation and meet customers' demand for novel and differentiated ICT products.